 The principal components provide the amplitude of each EOF mode on each isopycnal.
-The mode amplitude is converted into percent variance explained by the first and second mode on each isopycnal for each year (appendix; Fig. 6).
-[This is equivalent to calculating variance by correlating the temperature field reconstructed from EOF mode 1 or 2 (appendix) with the observed potential temperature field.]
-For example, the PC associated with the first EOF mode in 2004 has an amplitude close to 1 in the BSBW (Fig. 4c) and explains nearly 100% of the variance in the BSBW potential temperature data (Fig. 6a, second column).
-The total variance explained by the first (or second) EOF mode is the average over all isopycnals for each year.
+The 334 mode amplitude is converted into percent variance explained by the first and second mode on 335 each isopycnal for each year (Appendix, Figure 6).
+(This is equivalent to calculating variance 336 by correlating the temperature field reconstructed from EOF mode 1 or 2 (Appendix) with the 337 observed potential temperature field.)
+For example, the PC associated with the first EOF mode 338 in 2004 has an amplitude close to 1 in the BSBW (Figure 4c) and explains nearly 100% of the 339 variance in the BSBW potential temperature data (Figure 6a, second column).
+The total variance 340 explained by the first (or second) EOF mode is the average over all isopycnals for each year.
+341

-Potential temperature on isopycnals in the FSBW is described primarily by the second EOF mode (Fig. 6b) for all years except 2003 and 2004 when the first mode contributes significantly.
-After about 2004, the FSBW flowing into the Canada Basin no longer displayed the warming trend observed by McLaughlin et al. (2009; Fig. 2), which may account for the shift.
+Potential temperature on isopycnals in the FSBW is described primarily by the second EOF mode (Figure 6b), for all years except 2003 and 2004 when the first mode contributes significantly.
+After about 2004, the FSBW flowing into the Canada Basin no longer displayed the warming trend observed by McLaughlin et al. (2009) (Figure 2), which may account for the shift.
 The sign of the second mode is the same for all years (not shown), with warmer waters to the north.

-For both the BSBW and DTML, the first EOF mode explains the majority of the temperature variance (usually 75% or higher) on most isopycnals, for all years (Fig. 6a), with spatial variations dominated by a basinscale east-west gradient.
-The second EOF mode is intermittently important for a narrow range of isopycnals between the two water masses (centered slightly above 2000-m depth), where the sign of the temperature gradient reverses (cool vs warm anomaly) as well as in the deep double-diffusive staircase, where warmer waters are consistently found to the south of the basin.
-For isopycnals between the BSBW and DTML, variations in temperature are significantly smaller than for either water mass, and the second EOF mode likely has no
+For both the BSBW and DTML, the first EOF mode explains the majority of the temperature 347 variance (usually 75% or higher) on most isopycnals, for all years (Figure 6a), with spatial vari-348 ations dominated by a basin scale east-west gradient.
+The second EOF mode is intermittently 349 important for a narrow range of isopycnals between the two water masses (centered slightly above 350 2000 m depth), where the sign of the temperature gradient reverses (cool vs. warm anomaly), as 351 well as in the deep double-diffusive staircase, where warmer waters are consistently found to the 352 south of the basin.
+For isopycnals between the BSBW and DTML, variations in temperature are 353 significantly smaller than for either water mass, and the second EOF mode likely has no consistent 354 physical interpretation.
+Its interpretation in the deep staircase is discussed in section 6.
+355